 Supervisor: Evelyn Miller, under Tim Burns

 Technical documentation (i.e. software manual)

 I originally began work in late 1989 as a contractor cleaning up their sales database.
-(Smart II, since sold to Informix who in turn sold to IBM) Then I wrote the user manual for the second version of AutoScript (named AutoScript 5).
+(It was in Smart II.)
+Then I wrote the manual for the second version of AutoScript (named AutoScript 5).
 AutoScript converts AutoCAD drawings into PostScript so that the technical drawings (blueprints, mechanical drawings) can be brought into publications for pre-press use.
 I used Ventura Publisher and designed the entire book, the layout, typeface, styles, table of contents, index, tutorial and all the illustrations.

 Later, because I could act as intermediary between the programmers and "real" people I began to suggest internal program changes.
 In June 1992 I was hired as a salaried full-time employee.
 I then bcame the programmer for the third version (named AutoScript 6).
 This is in Windows (3.xx, 95 and NT 4.0).
 This version also gives an on screen preview, direct windows printing and separations and dozens of further enhancements.
 During most of a three-year period I worked from my home.
 This was until their new building was contructed in 1997.

 The work with AutoScript involved computer languages: C and C++ at a maintenance level, intense Visual Basic including Windows' 16-bit and 32-bit GDI API graphics, Sequiter database API technology, extensive interface design, project design, AutoCad internal drawing database, AutoCad's AutoLISP language, color theory, pre-press knowledge, and more.

 This job ended in October 1998 when they decided to discontinue the AutoScript division and perhaps sell it.
 I still do contract work with them for other things they need, such as producing the computer graphics to give them film so that they can make customer-sample screens for the web-fed screen print press they manufacture.